WEEX: 20th century

+21st century

-Nassau Broadcasting Partners would eventually buy WEEX and WODE in 2001.
+In 2001, Nassau Broadcasting Partners acquired WEEX and WODE.
 WEEX returned to sports radio as an ESPN Radio affiliate.
-WODE switched from Oldies to a rock-leaning Classic Hits sound.
-In 2004, Nassau took over the operations of WTKZ (1320 AM) in Allentown and made it into a simulcast of WEEX.
-It bought WTKZ outright on February 15, 2005.
+WODE switched from Oldies to a rock-leaning Classic Hits format.

+In 2004, Nassau took over the operations of WTKZ (1320 AM) in Allentown, which it simulcast on WEEX.
+The following year, on February 15, 2005, Nassau acquired WTKZ.

 WEEX, along with nine other Nassau stations in New Jersey and Pennsylvania (including WTKZ), was purchased at bankruptcy auction by NB Broadcasting in May 2012.
-NB Broadcasting was controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
+Nassau Broadcasting was controlled by Nassau's creditors, including Goldman Sachs, Pluss Enterprises, and P.E.
 Capital.
-In November, NB Broadcasting filed a motion to transfer ownership of the stations to Connoisseur Media.
+In November 2012, Nassau Broadcasting filed a motion to transfer ownership of the stations to Connoisseur Media.
 The sale to Connoisseur Media, at a price of $38.7 million, was consummated on May 29, 2013.

 In September 2018, WEEX and WTKZ flipped to Fox Sports Radio.

 Effective June 26, 2019, Connoisseur Media swapped WEEX, sister stations WODE-FM, WTKZ, and WWYY, and translator W234AX to Cumulus Media in exchange for WEBE and WICC.
 Cumulus sold WTKZ to Major Keystone on September 24, 2021, splitting it from WEEX.